Benjamin Ree: The Painter and the Thief

 His second feature film, The Painter and the Thief (2020), was one of the opening films at Sundance Film Festival where it won a Special Jury Award for Creative Storytelling.
 The film tells the story of an artist who befriends the thief who stole two of her paintings.
 NEON bought the world rights to the film after the Sundance Film Festival premiere.
 It received overall positive reviews, averaging 97% on Rotten Tomatoes, based on 112 reviews.

 The storytelling style of The Painter and the Thief has been met with some criticism.
 The Painter and the Thief jumps back and forth in time, which is unusual for a documentary using the Cinéma vérité technique.
 This storytelling style was criticized by some reviewers for weakening the trust between filmmaker and viewer.
 The A.V.
 Club wrote that "by scrambling his film’s chronology in ways that threaten to rupture any sense of trust between director and viewer."

 The film has been named by Mubi as one of the best in film history, by New York (magazine) to have one of the best movie endings in movie history and as a film that has helped change the documentary film genre.
 Vanity Fair placed The Painter and the Thief at the top of documentaries that were changing the genre.

 The film won over 30 film awards., including the Audience Award for Best Documentary Virtual at the London Film Festival and the Golden FireBird Award at the Hong Kong International Film Festival.
 In addition the film got a Directors Guild of America nomination and two nominations at the Critics' Choice Movie Awards for best director and best film.
 It has been ranked as the best film of 2020 by The New York Times, Vox and Aftenposten.
 The film was named one of the year's best films by BBC, Washington Post, Boston Globe and The Guardian.

 Ibelin

 His third documentary feature film, Ibelin, premiered in competition at the 2024 Sundance Film Festival, where it won the World Documentary Directing Award and the Audience Award.
 It was picked up for distribution by Netflix.
-Film has been nominated for Cinema for Peace Dove for The Most Valuable Documentary Film of the Year in 2025.

 The film documents the life of "Mats Steen, a Norwegian gamer who died of a degenerative muscular disease at the age of 25".
 The title comes from the name of a character in World of Warcraft.